aakoch/all/README.md

 Input must be processed by lexing-transformer first.
 The output is placed in ${productRoot}/workspaces/lexing-transformer/build/*.\[json|err\]

-Input must be processed by foo-dog-attrs.
-The output is placed in ${productRoot}/workspaces/foo-dog-attrs/??
+Input must be processed by attrs.
+The output is placed in ${productRoot}/workspaces/attrs/??

 Last step is generating the HTML in generator.
 The output is placed in ${productRoot}/workspaces/generator/build/*.actual.html